What a DWI Defense Must Include

 - Counting the number of times the calibration solution has been changed

 Thus, to defend you properly, a lawyer must obtain copies of the various logs, maintenance records, and the operator’s license or certification.
+In many ways, the ALR hearing can be the most important thing you do as part of your defense.

-Your Attorney Should Consider Filing a Motion to Suppress
+A DWI Defense Must Consider Filing a Motion to Suppress

 A Motion to Suppress is a document asking the Court to determine whether or not certain evidence is admissible against you.
 If key evidence against you is thrown out of Court, the District Attorney’s Office may have no choice but to dismiss the case.